wcjohnchen/capstoneProject3/README.md

 ## Addendum

+**Univatiate Model**.
 This version is a simplified bidirectional univariate model with reduced layers and units that predicts the immediate month.
 The model was built with a combination of a single LSTM layer followed by two simple-RNN layers.
 The data was standardized.
 The model gives a lower mean absolute percentage error of 5.6 ± 0.1% (n = 5) than the original version.

 **Supplementary Figure 1**.
 Representative time series univariate plot of averaged monthly delayed departure time for Southwest Airlines.
 Train/test split: 80:20; look back (lag time) = 12; sliding window step = 1; red color = train prediction; green color = test prediction.